Configure Invasive Pest Management

 3. Click the Design tab.

-4. Here, you can make changes to the form, such as adding questions, editing response choices, making questions required, or changing the order that questions appear on the survey.
+4. Here, you can make changes to the form, such as adding questions, editing response choices, making questions required, or changing the order in which questions appear on the survey.

 5. Edit the survey, and then click Save to save your changes.